nalgeon/tryxinyminutes/try/go/index.md

 func learnConcurrency() {
 	// Same make function used earlier to make a slice.
 Make allocates and
 	// initializes slices, maps, and channels.
+	// This channel is unbuffered.
+That is, it can store no elements.
-	c := make(chan int)
+	// The sender must wait until the receiver reads from that channel. c := make(chan int)
 	// Start three concurrent goroutines.
 Numbers will be incremented
 	// concurrently, perhaps in parallel if the machine is capable and